jitsi/jitsi-slack/README.md

 #### Go
 A working setup for the Go Programming Language is needed.
 Here is a [getting started](https://golang.org/doc/install) guide.
-The project is currently using go version 1.15 along with module support.
+The project is currently using go version 1.16 along with module support.

 #### Slack

-NOTE: This project uses the original outdated Slack OAUTH 2.0 flow.
-Work is in progress to update this to use Slack's V2 OAUTH 2.0 flow.

 A slack account needs to be created as well as an [app](https://api.slack.com/apps).
 The app created is intended for